Updated: Dec 15, 2020

-One of the key people responsible, is Wesley Snipes.
-Hard to believe these days with him serving prison time for tax evasion and churning out direct to dvd efforts to rival Van Damme or Seagal.
-However in the mid-nineties, like those rivals, Snipes was a big star.
+One of the key people responsible is Wesley Snipes.
+Snipes may have fallen from grace (and served time in prison) in recent years but in the mid-nineties, he was a big star.
 He had talent – he was funny, charismatic and a gifted athlete/martial artist.
 The thing he had over JCVD and Seagal, was he could actually act.

 Not a drop of blood on him… Blade (Snipes) prepares to unleash a can of whup-ass.